feliciaiveliz/launch-school/back_end/109/written_assessment/study_guide/1st Test Attempt.md

 end
 ```

-From lines 1-3 we are defining method `greeting`.
+From lines 1-3 we are defining a method called `greeting`.

 Within this method definition, we invoke the `puts` method and pass in a string object with a value of `hello` to it.

 This method definition `greeting` outputs the string object `hello` and returns `nil`.

-This code example demonstrates method definition.
+This code example demonstrates a simple method definition that outputs a value of a variable and returns something, in this case `nil`.

 ***